iFrodo/fullstackopen/README.md

     Browser->>User: Displays the entered text

     User->>Browser: Clicks the "Save" button
-    Browser->>Server: POST-request for на /exampleapp/notes with data Server->>Browser: Returns a 302 response (for example, "Note saved")
+    Browser->>Server: POST-request for  /exampleapp/new-note with data
+    Server->>Browser: Returns a 302 response (for example, "Note saved")

     Note right of Browser: The browser refreshes the page